Eng1958/RadioStreamRecorder/README.md

 ## Synopsis

 RadioStreamRecorder.py **records a stream** from a given internet radio url.
-You can stop recordng after a given time an you can tag some ID3 tags at the recorded mp3 file.
+You can stop recordng after a given time and you can tag some important ID3 tags at the recorded mp3 file.
 Recording ist done with "a little help" from cvlc.
 You can start recording with the Unix at-command (see man at)